vercel/integrations/github-connect/README.md

 # ZEIT Addon: Connect With GitHub

-This ZEIT addons connects with a GitHub account and show details of the connected user.
+This ZEIT addon connects with a GitHub account and shows details of the connected user.

 ## Run Locally